Orolia2s/ublox_parser/README.md

 ### As an executable

  - Display the current serial port configuration in the YAML format
+ - Output the ublox messages read on the serial port in the JSON format

 ### As a C library

+ - Iterate over all ublox messages read on the serial port
  - Verbose alternatives to termios
  - Extensive documentation